MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 1. Click **Publish**.

 > [!NOTE]
-> This step is not required after you've fully migrated to the unified labeling platform, and no longer need to the classic client, or need to manage your labels from the Azure portal.
+> This step is not required after you've fully migrated to the unified labeling platform, and no longer need to use the classic client to manage your labels from the Azure portal.

-## Copy your labeling policies to the Security & Compliance center
+## Copy policies to the unified labeling platform

 If you have policies in the Azure portal that you want to copy over to the unified labeling platform, perform a one-time copy.